bmeviauac01/softwarelab1/docs/Lab-MongoDB/index.md

 The outline of the solution is as follows.

-1. Create and initialize a new `productCollection` similar to how `categoryCollection` is initialized.
-The name of the collection is `categories` - you can verify this using _Robo3T_.
+1. Create and initialize a new `_productCollection` similar to how `_categoryCollection` is initialized.
+The name of the collection is `categories` - you can verify this using _Studio 3T_.

 1. `ListCategories()` should first query all categories.
 Perform this similarly to how it was done in the previous exercise.
 Store the result set in variable `dbCategories`.

-1. Query the number of products associated with each category (`Product.CategoryID`).
+1. Query the number of products associated with each category (`Product.CategoryId`).
 Use an aggregation pipeline and a [`$group`](https://docs.mongodb.com/manual/reference/operator/aggregation/group/) step as follows.

     ```csharp
-    var productCounts = productCollection
+    var productCounts = _productCollection
         .Aggregate()
         .Group(t => t.CategoryID, g => new { CategoryID = g.Key, NumberOfProducts = g.Count() })
         .ToList();